liam-gersten/parallel-sat-solver/milestone_report.md

 As of now, are largest concerns are whether we can get $n \geq 25$ running in reasonable time, and whether good speedup is even attainable.
 The primary problem with speedup is that $P_0$ tends to make the most optimal choices and is usually good heuristic wise.
 For this reason, $P_0$ will almost always find a valid solution before the other threads do, effectively ruining program speedup.

+While we don't plan on showing a demo of the project during our poster session, we will be walking through the project's ideation, evolving scope, and debugging in detail.
+Speedup and other various performance graphs will be included.

 ## Completed Todo List

 | Task    | Difficulty | Priority |